Free S&H For Orders Over $30

 A Holistic Approach to Supporting Brain Wellness

-- consistent, restorative sleep
+• Consistent, restorative sleep

-- nutrient-rich meals that support cognitive health
+• Nutrient-rich meals that support cognitive health

-- regular movement and aerobic activity
+• Regular movement and aerobic activity

-- mental stimulation and learning
+• Mental stimulation and continued learning

 Limitations of Current Evidence

-- Many studies are laboratory or animal-based
+• Many studies are laboratory or animal-based

-- Human research is still limited and often small
+• Human research is still limited

-- Curcumin formulations vary widely in quality and bioavailability
+• Curcumin formulations vary widely

 This article is for informational purposes only and not medical advice.